The Year of the Rabbit

 Scroll on to see the work!

 Over the past few years, trends in LNY gifting have shifted with the rise of Gen Z and their growing purchasing power.
 And one leading trend is the desire for more personalised and meaningful gifts.
-With that in mind, DB Shanghai collaborated with Zespri China to create a limited gift set.
+With that in mind, our Shanghai studio collaborated with Zespri China to create a limited gift set.

 The packaging is divided into two parts, an outer tray and six small shareable boxes with hidden blessing messages inside, encouraging everyone to share with their loved ones and symbolising the invigoration that Zespri brings to everyone.

 Festival cues have been continuously used and crafted in Zespri’s look and feel.
 And the pose of the Zodiac Rabbit interacting with the Sungold kiwi fruit communicates good wishes and more importantly, a call to action as a gifting choice for consumers during the festive period.

 We also collaborated with Lipton to launch a LNY gift pack series to celebrate the festival and developed the key visuals for both the pure and milk tea packaging designs.
 Each tea label is printed with a different message so the consumer can receive a specific blessing for 2023 in a playful way – and in line with thecurrent trend of Gen Z's wanting to experience LNY uniquely!
 We’ve helped Lipton turn the act of giving a gift into sending a blessing for the Lunar New Year to create happiness and quality connections with family and friends.

 On the topic of teas, Fortnum & Mason has also launched a range of biscuits, champagne, and sparkling tea - the perfect gift for this special time of the year!